danchoi/poddb_client/README.markdown

 _Podcatching for nerds, Zen minimalists, and unix fanatics_.

-Poddb lets you find, track, and download podcasts from the Unix command line and Vim.
+Poddb lets you browse, search, and download podcasts from the Unix command line and Vim.

 [screenshots]